NBC says Hoda Kotb to replace Lauer as 'Today' co-anchor

-NEW YORK (Reuters) - Television host Hoda Kotb was named the new co-anchor of the NBC News “Today” show on Tuesday, replacing former co-host Matt Lauer several weeks after the longtime anchor was fired for inappropriate sexual behavior, according to a network statement.
+NEW YORK, Jan 2 (Reuters) - Television host Hoda Kotb was named the new co-anchor of the NBC News “Today” show on Tuesday, replacing former co-host Matt Lauer several weeks after the longtime anchor was fired for inappropriate sexual behavior, according to a network statement.

 Kotb will join Savannah Guthrie during the first two hours of the popular program, starting at 7 a.m.
 EST (noon GMT), and become the first pair of women to host the show along with weatherman Al Roker and Orange Room host Carson Daly.
 Kotb will continue co-hosting the 10 a.m. hour of “Today” with Kathie Lee Gifford.